Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

-Francesco Petrarca (known as Petrarch in English) was born in the area of Arezzo, in Tuscany around 1304, in other words, at the beginning of the century known as il trecento ('300).
-He spent many years in France, however, in Montpellier and especially in Avignon, where legend has it that he fell in love with a woman named Laura, whom he met in the church there.
+Francesco Petrarca (known as Petrarch in English) was born in the area of Arezzo, Tuscany in around 1304, in other words, at the beginning of the century known as il trecento ('300).
+He spent many years in France, living in Montpellier and especially in Avignon.
+Legend has it that he fell in love with a woman named Laura in Avignon, whom he met in a church there.

-The present sonnet is part of "Rerum vulgarium fragmenta" (fragments composed in the vernacular).
+The present sonnet, dedicated to Laura, is part of "Rerum vulgarium fragmenta" (fragments composed in the vernacular).
 This is notable because most of his works were composed in Latin.
 Another name for this collection of poems in Italian was Rime sparse (scattered rhymes or verses).
 It was also called il canzoniere (the songbook).

-Why have we chosen this particular poem?
+Why are we talking about this particular sonnet?
 Barbara, a character in La compagnia del cigno, on Yabla, recites the sonnet perfectly when she joins an Italian class in her new school.
-It's a perfect occasion for us to discuss some interesting features of the sonnet.
+It seemed like a perfect occasion for us to discuss some interesting features of the sonnet.
 One feature is the use of the subjunctive (il congiuntivo), a grammar topic we've talked about in previous lessons, so this is a chance to look at one more way to use this tricky verbal conjugation.

 Benedetto sia il giorno e il mese, e l'anno.